Trauma-informed, Resilience-oriented Care

 Domain 5 – Safe and Secure Environments

 Increase the awareness, knowledge and skills of the workforce to create safe, trusting and healing environments.
-Examine and change policies, procedures and practices that may unintentionally cause distress and may re-traumatize those we serve.
+Examine and change policies, procedures and practices that may unintentionally cause distress or re-traumatize those we serve.

 Domain 6 – Community Outreach and Partnership Building